Hasan-MdMehedi/Agriculture-Api/README.md

 # Agriculture DB — FastAPI Assessment

-A production-ready REST API built with **FastAPI + pandas + SQLAlchemy** that exposes 8 analytical endpoints over the `agriculture_db` MySQL database.
+A REST API built with **FastAPI + pandas + SQLAlchemy** that exposes 8 analytical endpoints over the `agriculture_db` MySQL database.
+Addtionally add a Dashboard to view the analytics.
+Note: Kindly ensure that all validation inputs are entered with proper case sensitivity.
 ---

 ## Project Structure